awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 If your DB instance is in a Multi\-AZ deployment, both the primary writer DB instance and standby DB instances are upgraded\.
 The writer and standby DB instances are upgraded at the same time\.
 You experience an outage until the upgrade is complete\.

 After an upgrade is complete, you can't revert to the previous version of the database engine\.
 If you want to return to the previous version, restore the DB snapshot that was taken before the upgrade to create a new DB instance\.

+## PostgreSQL Version Numbers<a name="USER_UpgradeDBInstance.PostgreSQL.VersionID"></a>

+The version numbering sequence for the PostgreSQL database engine is as follows:
++ For PostgreSQL versions 10 and later, the engine version number is in the form *major\.minor*\.
+The major version number is the integer part of the version number\.
+The minor version number is the fractional part of the version number\.

+  A major version upgrade increases the integer part of the version number, such as upgrading from 10\.*minor* to 11\.*minor*\.
++ For PostgreSQL versions earlier than 10, the engine version number is in the form *major\.major\.minor*\.
+The major engine version number is both the integer and the first fractional part of the version number\.
+For example, 9\.6 is a major version\.
+The minor version number is the third part of the version number\.
+For example, for version 9\.6\.12, the 12 is the minor version number\.

+  A major version upgrade increases the major part of the version number\.
+For example, an upgrade from *9\.6*\.12 to *10*\.11 is a major version upgrade, where *9\.6* and *10* are the major version numbers\.

 ## Choosing a Major Version Upgrade for PostgreSQL<a name="USER_UpgradeDBInstance.PostgreSQL.MajorVersion"></a>